 The Beckett Prize

-The Beckett is a prestigious essay competition for graduate students.
+The Beckett Prize is a prestigious essay competition for graduate students.
 The prize consists of a substantial bursary, inclusive of travel costs and registration fees to the Samuel Beckett Summer School at Trinity College Dublin.
 From the school’s website:

 The Samuel Beckett Summer School provides a unique experience for students, scholars and lovers of Beckett’s works.
 Each year we invite the world’s foremost Beckett scholars to present new lectures and seminars on all aspects of Beckett’s works.
 The School appeals to a wide range of Beckett enthusiasts by providing the opportunity to experience, savour and study Beckett’s works in the university where he began his intellectual life.